Frequently Asked Questions

 What will my Toastmaster do for me?

-Your Toastmaster will liaise with the venue staff and any other suppliers involved, using his/her organisational skills to ensure everything happens as it should.
-He/she supports and encourages all those with a part to play, instilling confidence and providing a calming influence.
+Your Toastmaster will liaise with the venue staff and any other suppliers involved, using their organisational skills to ensure everything happens as it should.
+They support and encourage all those with a part to play, instilling confidence and providing a calming influence.
 Having a Toastmaster means that your event should run smoothly and to time; you and your guests can relax and enjoy the event without worry.
 Also, you are assured of that extra touch of style, making your event or function truly memorable.

 Your Toastmaster will meet with you in advance to offer advice on protocol and etiquette, provide hints and tips and agree the schedule for the day with you.
 This is where your Toastmaster’s experience can prove a great asset by ensuring that you have the right plan for your event.